RuBoMa/filler/filler_visualizer/README.md

 # filler visualizer
 A visualizer for the Filler game project, built using Rust and SDL2.

+The visualizer reads a game log file and displays the game state step by step.
+Refer to the [docker instructions](../filler_docker.md) for more details about generating the log file.
+This tool is designed to help players and developers visualize the game progress and analyze strategies.

 ## Prerequisites
 - Rust and Cargo installed.
 You can get them from [rustup.rs](https://rustup.rs/).
 - SDL2 library installed on your system.
 For macOS, you can use Homebrew:
-- Or install and configure the sdl2 library for your OS.

 ```bash
 brew install sdl2
 ```
+- Or install and configure the sdl2 library for your OS.

-Set env variable for the sdl library if required.
+- Set env variable for the sdl library if required:
 ```bash
 export LIBRARY_PATH="/opt/homebrew/lib"
 export CFLAGS="-I/opt/homebrew/include"